How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 Action Steps:

-- Build relationships with attendings (they can make or break your career)
+- Build real relationships with attendings — they can shape your career

-- Apply smart: back-up options are not weakness—they’re wisdom
+- Apply smart: backup options are not weakness, they are wisdom

 Step 7: Get Licensed.
 Get Paid.
 Get Free (Sort Of.)